Zatanna (Batman: The Animated Series): Production

-According to writer/story editor Paul Dini, the fishnet stockings Zatanna wears in the comic books were left off of her costume in the episode because they were virtually impossible to animate.
+According to Batman: The Animated Series writer/story editor Paul Dini, Zatanna's traditional fishnet stockings from the comics were left out of her DC Animated Universe (DCAU) version's costume due to being difficult to animate.

 Reception

 "Zatanna" is generally well regarded.
 Oliver Sava of The A.V.
 Club gave the episode a positive review and a 'B' grade.
+GamesRadar+'s Kat Calamia ranked the episode as fourth best Batman: The Animated Series episodes of all time.